 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-Farmer- and market-oriented value chain planning results in varieties better suited to local growing conditions, anticipated climate changes, processing, and sale at local and urban markets.
+Farmer- and market-oriented value chain planning results in varieties better suited to local growing conditions, anticipated climate changes, processing and sale at local and urban markets.
 Farmers adopting new varieties have increased food security and income, and local jobs are created along the value chain.
-More nutritious food improves health and livelihoods.
+More nutritious and affordable food improves health and livelihoods.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION